-M POL(C)-17.3 Become familiar with the concepts and functioning of Rule of law, five questions in all.
+M POL(C)-17.4 Understand various theories of change and social Movements five questions in all.
 Question No. 1 will be compulsory.
 The compulsory question will consist of four short answer type conceptual/thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
 The Candidate shall attempt four more questions selecting at least one from each